Mom was a scientist.

-She coughed up mucous, sneezed, and blew her nose into a tissue.
+She sneezed, coughed up mucous, and blew her runny nose into a tissue.

-“Here, take this,” she said, handing me the dirty tissue.
+“Here, take this,” she said, waving the dirty tissue.
 “Spread my snot around the lab.
 Then, steal a sample of the toxic fume.
-Bring it to me … I’ll take over from there.”
+Bring it to me … I’ll take it from there.”

-I put on one of her dress and sunglasses.
-I fixed up my hair.
-I tossed on her lab coat and grabbed her badge off the night stand.
+I put on one of Mom’s dresses and a pair of sunglasses.
+I fixed up my hair. tossed on her lab coat and grabbed her badge off the night stand.

 I looked myself over in her mirror.